 Any illusions Clarke had about a harmonious convergence of disparate factions was summarily shattered as soon as he walked into the first workshop of the charrette on March 3, 2015.
 Stakeholders in the neighborhood sat on one side of the room, designers on the other.
 Only the venerable Claytee White, director of UNLV Libraries’ Oral History Research Center, sat in the middle.

 Accusations started flying.
 Was the Downtown Design Center working with local developers behind closed doors?
-Was Clarke profitting from the project?
-Why weren't African-Americans better representated on the team?
+Was Clarke profiting from the project?
+Why weren't African-Americans better represented on the team?

 The first two questions were easy to clarify: No and no. But the third question cut right to the issue of a weary community, Clarke said.
 They wanted to work with people who had personal connections to the community.
 Fortunately, shortly before the charrette started, Barlow had introduced Clarke to UNLV alumnus Kelvin Haywood, then with the local firm KME Architects.
 Haywood, ’98 BS Architecture, is now project designer for the 14th Air Force and Joint Functional Component Command for Space at Vandenberg Air Force Base.